August 17, 2020

 Trail Head

 For us oldies, the trail head to Healy Pass has changed.
 It used to be behind the Sunshine base lodge on the right side of the parking lot.
 It is now on the left.
 Walk behind the lodge, and the trail head is immediately on the left and well marked.
+UPDATE: This is now changed but I didn’t take a photo.
+The start of the Trail Head is now a lovely wooden bridge across the river.
+Very obvious.

 Please do not be tempted to go up the Ski Out, which is in front of the lodge.
 We saw a party on the upper road.
 This is where the vehicles drive, and is a dusty mess.